Objective-C 3.0 Draft Specification

 Part 7 — Concurrency, Async/Await, Tasks, and Actors

-Defines the future concurrency model: async/await, executor hopping, tasks, cancellation, and actor isolation.
+Defines the reserved concurrency model: async/await, executor hopping, tasks, cancellation, and actor isolation.

 Part 8 — System Programming Extensions